Jake Hsu

 Jake Hsu (徐鈞浩 (Chhî Kun-hō, Xú Jūnhào, Hsü Chün-hao); born December 30, 1990) is a Taiwanese actor.

 Hsu is best known for starring in Close Your Eyes Before It's Dark (2016), the fourth installment in the anthology series Qseries, as well as Trapped (2019), the first chapter of the web series HIStory3.

-Early life
+Early life, education, and personal life

 Hsu was born on December 30, 1990, in Taoyuan, Taiwan.
 During high school, he was the president of the magic club and was able to solve Rubik Cube in 30 seconds.
 Because of colleagues' reactions to his performances, he fell in love with performing arts, and despite his parents' and teachers' opposition he decided to study art.
 He attended and graduated from National Taiwan University of Arts, earning a bachelor's degree in drama.
 During this time, he engaged in many school productions and theatrical performances.